elfhosted/elfhosted.com/docs/index.md

   - navigation # Hide navigation
   # - toc        # Hide table of contents
 ---
-# Welcome to ElfHosted! 👋
+# 👋 Welcome to :elf: ElfHosted!

 We provide you with self-hosted apps, securely and reliably.
 Bring your own storage or use ours.